TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

   For instance, we may want to know if the average US adult would fit into a doorway 5'8" (68") tall.
-In order to answer this question, we could use a random sample from the US population to test the null hypothesis that the mean height of the US population was less than or equal to 68".
-Rejecting this null hypothesis would suggest we need to construct our doorways taller, but not tell us by how much.
-To reiterate the earlier vital point: the additional information provided by a confidence interval on the mean population height would give us a much better idea of how to adjust the door height. **Whenever possible, report confidence intervals in addition to or in place of p-values.**
+In order to answer this question, we could use a random sample from the US population to test the null hypothesis that the mean height of the US population was equal to 68".
+Rejecting the null would not be very informative, as we would not know if our doorway height was greater or less than the average US height.
+By contrast if we tested the 'one-sided' null hypothesis that the average US height is less than or equal to 68", rejecting the null hypothesis would suggest we need to construct our doorways taller, but not tell us by how much.
+To reiterate the earlier vital point: the additional information provided by a confidence interval on the mean population height would give us a much better idea of how to adjust the door height.
+  **Whenever possible, report confidence intervals in addition to or in place of p-values.**

 The advantage of using a one-sided p-value instead of the default two-sided p-value is that the one-side test is more powerful: it can